Judiciary of Poland: Supreme Court

 Among other duties, the Supreme Court reviews all complaints about referendums and parliamentary, European Parliament and presidential elections and certifies the validity of these.
 The Court is also able to present its opinion on the draft bills that affect the judicial interpretation of other legislation.

 The Supreme Court is led by the First President of the Supreme Court, who is also ex officio the President of the State Tribunal and a member of the National Council of the Judiciary.
 It is legally divided into five chambers (izby) headed by the Presidents of the Supreme Court.
 The Civil Chamber reviews civil, economic and family law cases; the Criminal Chamber rules on criminal matters and in all cases related to the military courts.
 The Labour and Social Insurance chamber issues rulings on labour law in cases not related to the Supreme Court judges themselves, which are reviewed by the Chamber of Professional Responsibility.
 The latter hears also disciplinary cases of common, military and Supreme Court judges, as well as those of public prosecutors.
 The Chamber of Extraordinary Control and Public Affairs makes decisions about countrywide elections, while also ruling on some narrow areas of law (e.g. competition cases) and hearing complaints about technical issues of judgements (e.g. if a party to the case objects to the lack of independence of judges or the speed of processing the case).

-The Supreme Court has been embroiled in numerous controversies since the Law and Justice (PiS) party launched an overhaul of the court in 2017, making a failed attempt to force a substantial proportion of its judges into early retirement and substituting them with politically aligned nominees.
-The legitimacy of the Disciplinary Chamber (fully appointed by a partisan-controlled National Council of the Judiciary) has been in particular widely challenged and the European Court of Justice ordered its suspension.
-Because the government ignored the ruling, the ECJ imposed a daily fine of €1,000,000 (later €500,000) for being in contempt of court, which ultimately cost Poland €320 million.
-The Chamber was eventually reformed as the Chamber of Professional Responsibility.
-Its autonomy within the Supreme Court was abolished.
-The new law allowed review of decisions made by the Disciplinary Chamber and allowed parties to file motions questioning the judge's independence.